Neo23x0/yarGen/README.md

 that contain language words in contrast to totally mixed up character chains.
 https://github.com/rrenaud/Gibberish-Detector

+Since version 0.12.0 yarGen does not completely remove the goodware strings from the analysis process but includes them with a very low score.
+The rules will be included if no better strings can be found and marked with a comment /* Goodware rule */.
+Force yarGen to remvoe all goodware strings with --excludegood.
+Also since version 0.12.0 yarGen allows to place the "strings.xml" from [PEstudio](https://winitor.com/) in the program directory in order to apply the blacklist definition during the string analysis process.
+You'll get better results.

 The rule generation process tries to identify similarities between the files that get analyzed and then combines the strings to so called "super rules".
-Up to now the super rule generation does not remove the simple rule for the files that have been combined in that single super rule.
+Up to now the super rule generation does not remove the simple rule for the files that have been combined in a single super rule.
 This means that there is some redundancy when super rules are created.
-It is your task to identify and check the super rules and remove the simple rules matching on a single file if the super rule works well for you.
+You can supress a simple rule for a file that was already covered by super rule by using --nosimple.

 ### Memory Requirements